monsonjeremy/Surfline-Project/README.md

 Upon opening the app in the browser you'll see a scrollable sidebar on the left 1/3 of the screen which will contain the list of buoys and some call to action buttons (login, create account, favorite buoy, logout).
 On the right 2/3 of the screen is google maps with markers denoting the different buoys.

 You can either see the buoy readings in the sidebar, or you can click on the markers and see individual readings.
 You can also click the buoy containers in the sidebar to select and zoom onto the marker on the map.
-Favorite Buoys will show as green markers on the map, the currently selected buoy will show as a red marker with increased size, and the any other buoy will show as a blue marker.
+Favorite Buoys will show as green markers on the map, the currently selected buoy will show as a red marker with increased size, and then any other buoy will show as a blue marker.

 ---